bootleg-dev/blog/content/posts/metrics.md

     image: ""
 ---

-## Introduction
+### Introduction

-In the realm of machine learning and computer vision, evaluating model performance is as critical as designing and training the models themselves.
+Evaluating model performance is as critical as designing and training the models themselves.
 Metrics provide quantifiable measures to assess the effectiveness and accuracy of models, guiding decisions for improvement and deployment.
-This article explores key metrics used in machine learning, with a focus on computer vision applications.
-We'll delve into their definitions, significance, practical implementation, and simple examples for clarity.

-## Classification Metrics
+### Classification Metrics

-### Accuracy
+#### Accuracy

-Accuracy is the most straightforward metric, representing the ratio of correctly predicted instances to the total instances.
+Accuracy is the most straightforward metric, representing the **ratio of correctly predicted instances to the total instances**.

 $$
 \text{Accuracy} = \frac{\text{True Positives} + \text{True Negatives}}{\text{Total Instances}}